membraneframework/membrane_demo/README.md

 # Membrane Demo

+The simplest way to start using Membrane is via [Boombox](https://github.com/membraneframework/boombox/) - see [examples](https://hexdocs.pm/boombox/examples.html).
+This repo contains examples of using Membrane directly.

-In the subdirectories of this repository you can find some examples of using the Membrane Framework:
+In the subdirectories of this repository you can find the following examples of using Membrane:

 - [simple_element](https://github.com/membraneframework/membrane_demo/tree/master/simple_element) - an example of a simple Membrane's element capable of counting the incoming buffers